TalkingQuickly/talkingquickly.github.io/bin/README.md

 - `BUFFER_TWITTER_PROFILE_ID`: Twitter profile ID (optional)
 - `BUFFER_LINKEDIN_PROFILE_ID`: LinkedIn profile ID (optional)
 - `BUFFER_BLUESKY_PROFILE_ID`: Bluesky profile ID (optional)

+### `./bin/social_draft`
+Interactive script to create and save social media post drafts.
+Works collaboratively with you to create posts for different platforms.

+**Usage:** `./bin/social_draft _posts/YYYY-MM-DD-post-title.md`

+**Features:**
+- Interactive prompts for each platform (Twitter/X, LinkedIn, Bluesky)
+- Character count validation for each platform
+- Support for Twitter/X threads
+- Saves drafts to `_social/` directory with today's date
+- Add notes and hashtags for reference

+**Output:** Creates a markdown file in `_social/POST-NAME-YYYY-MM-DD.md` with all your social media drafts.

+### `./bin/inbox`
+Creates a new draft post in the inbox for quick capture of ideas.

+**Usage:** `./bin/inbox "Post title"`

 ## Docker Volume Management